 More recently: Ned Leonard, Kasey Aldridge and even the much-maligned-by-injury Ollie Sale.
 And the three current England U19 lads get a mention later on and those who have moved on: Nathan Gilchrist, Eddie Byrom, Dom Bess, Jamie Overton

-Continue reading “The successes of the Somerset Academy (the last 5-6 years) – Part 1.”Stragglers to re-open
+Continue reading “The successes of the Somerset Academy (the last 5-6 years) – Part 1.”Stragglers Coffee House to re-open on Wednesdays from March 23rd

 by Mike Tarr (Artist and Museum Trustee)